Bortles Out, Kaepernick In? Jaguars Need a Real QB to Save Once-Promising Season

 So what do the Jaguars do?

-Even in the mediocre AFC South, they cannot win Kessler any more than they could with Bortles.
-They have to trade for someone or sign someone, and do it now.
+Even in the mediocre AFC South, they cannot win with Kessler any more than they could with Bortles.
+They have to trade for someone or sign someone and do it now.
 It's the only thing that can stabilize a rapidly decaying season.

 They could try to get lucky on trading for Tyrod Taylor out of Cleveland or Jacoby Brissett out of Indianapolis.
 Or could try to pry Teddy Bridgewater out of New Orleans.
 It's unclear what it would take to get those players (or if they're even available, in Bridgewater's case), and those aren't proven winning NFL quarterbacks, but those are calls the Jaguars have to make.

-But the first call they should make is to a quarterback who has proven he can win in the NFL and is definitely available.
+But the first call they should make is to a quarterback who has proved he can win in the NFL and is definitely available.
 Kaepernick.

 It wouldn't cost the team much.
-They wouldn't give up draft picks.
+It wouldn't give up draft picks.
 And I think Kaepernick would play there.

 They would have to give him time to get up to speed, but Kaepernick is a genius and can learn any offense.
-The team could stick with Kessler for next week's game against Philadelphia, then following a bye week, insert Kaepernick and bring back Fournette.
+The team could stick with Kessler for next week's game against Philadelphia and then, following a bye week, insert Kaepernick and bring back Fournette.

 Unfortunately, all of this will probably never happen.
 Coughlin would probably rather drink battery acid than sign Kaepernick.